 - I am familiar with the Hubble tuning-fork diagram

 - I understand the magnitude scale and how it used along with filters to define the color of objects.

 Recommended: complete Launch – Galaxy Shapes

-?
-I have questions about weird shaped galaxies
+- I have questions about weirdly shaped galaxies

 - I am familiar with galaxy shapes

 - I understand how astronomers define and use color measurements